Work status does not change an employee’s or a former employee’s ability to file a workers’ compensation claim.

 You can be laid off even while you have an open L&I claim.
 An employer can lay you off or fire you for any good reason, or no reason at all.

-You cannot be legally laid off or fired because you filed a L&I claim or because you have a disability.
+You cannot be legally laid off or fired:

-If you have medical restrictions and have not been doing your full duty job when you are laid off, you may be eligible for workers compensation wage loss benefits in your L&I claim.
+If you are working with medical restrictions and have not been doing your full duty job when you are laid off, you may be eligible for time loss benefits in your L&I claim.

-A lay off and a firing are similar but different concept.
+A lay off and a firing are related but different concept.

 Being fired for cause often implies poor performance or a failure to meet the employers expectations.
 Being fired for cause affects employment security (unemployment) benefits and L&I time loss benefits.